 I feel dreamy when I see them and I told my husband that whenever he sees one from the balcony, he must tell me.
 One day, my husband just did that excitedly (which was unusual) so I was thinking the baby must be very cute.

 There was a moment of silence and I asked myself, why did I say that?
-Geez, I´m a racist!
+Geez, I’m a racist!
 Definitely, all babies are cute whatever the color is.
-A tear fell from my eyes and I whispered sorry to God for exhibiting such abominable attitude.
-I started to berate and examine myself and was feeling so aghast that I couldn´t even swallow.
+A tear fell from my eyes and I whispered sorry to God for exhibiting such an abominable attitude.
+I started to berate and examine myself and was feeling so aghast that I couldn’t even swallow.

-I’m from a society where the standards of beauty or cuteness is very different.
-Filipinos often like white skin, colored eyes and pointy noses.
+I’m from a society where the standards of beauty or cuteness are very different.
+Filipinos often like white skin, colored eyes, and pointy noses.
 Even with babies who are innocent angels, we tend to give more attention to the white kids than the darker ones.
 I am guilty of that and I am not proud.
 In the Philippines, I often witness disapproving teases and glances towards Filipinas who have black babies and kids.
-It often comes with a comment, ¨are you that desperate that you have to marry a Black? ¨.
+It often comes with a comment, ¨are you that desperate that you have to marry a Black? ¨